-MCAR-21.A.91 Classification of changes in type design
+MCAR-21.A.91 Classification of changes to a type-certificate

-Changes in type design are classified as minor and major.
-A 'minor change' is one that has no appreciable effect on the mass, balance, structural strength, reliability, operational characteristics, noise, fuel venting, exhaust emission, or other characteristics affecting the airworthiness of the product.
+Changes to a type-certificate are classified as minor and major.
+A 'minor change' is one that has no appreciable effect on the mass, balance, structural strength, reliability, operational characteristics, noise, fuel venting, exhaust emission, operational suitability data or other characteristics affecting the airworthiness of the product.
 Except where CAA finds that the change in design, power, thrust, or mass is so extensive that a substantially complete investigation of compliance with the applicable type-certification basis is required, all other changes are 'major changes' under this Subpart.
 Major and minor changes shall be approved in accordance with MCAR 21.A.95 or MCAR 21.A.97 as appropriate, and shall be adequately identified.

-GM 21.A.91 Classification of changes in type design
+GM 21.A.91 Classification of changes to type-certificate

-I. PURPOSE OF CLASSIFICATION
+1. PURPOSE OF CLASSIFICATION

-Classification of changes to a type design into MAJOR or MINOR is to determine the approval route to be followed in MCAR-21 Subpart D, i.e., either MCAR-21.A.95 or MCAR-21.A.97, or alternatively whether application and approval has to be made in accordance with MCAR-21 Subpart E.
+Classification of changes to a type-certificate (TC) into MAJOR or MINOR is to determine the approval route to be followed in MCAR-21 Subpart D, i.e., either MCAR-21.A.95 or MCAR-21.A.97, or alternatively whether application and approval has to be made in accordance with MCAR-21 Subpart E.

-2. INTRODUCTION

-- 2.1.
-MCAR-21.A.91 proposes criteria for the classification of changes to a type design as minor and major. - i.
-This GM is intended to provide guidance on the term 'appreciable effect' affecting the airworthiness of the product from MCAR-21.A.91, where 'airworthiness' is interpreted in the context of a product in conformity with type design and in condition for safe operation.
-It provides complementary guidelines to assess a design change in order to fulfil the requirements of MCAR-21.A.91 where classification is the first step of a procedure.
+- 2. INTRODUCTION - 2.1.
+MCAR-21.A.91 proposes criteria for the classification of changes to a type-certificate as minor or major. - i.
+This GM is intended to provide guidance on the term 'appreciable effect' affecting the airworthiness of the product or affecting any of the other characteristics mentioned in MCAR-21.A.91, where 'airworthiness' is interpreted in the context of a product in conformity with type design and in condition for safe operation.
+It provides complementary guidelines to assess a change to the type-certificate in order to fulfil the requirements of MCAR-21.A.91 where classification is the first step of a procedure.